DefaultRisk.com the web's biggest credit risk modeling resource.

 Multiple Lenders and Corporate Distress: Evidence on debt restructuring

-Jan Pieter Krahnen Frankfurt University and CEPR
+Jan Pieter Krahnen Frankfurt University & CEPR

 June 2006